 Vitamin D3—the label will say cholecalciferol, which is the most bioavailable form of vitamin D and is equivalent to the vitamin D formed in our skin from ultraviolet B light.

 Bottom Line: Further studies are required to determine the optimal dose of vitamin D supplementation during pregnancy.
 For now, ensure you’re getting at least the minimum daily recommendation of 600 IU.
-Be sure to talk to your healthcare provider before taking any supplements.
+Be sure to talk to your healthcare provider about vitamin D.

 In Health and Happiness,